More ATP Does Not Equal More Contractility: Power And Remodelling In Reconstituted Actomyosin: Comparison of steady states between theory and experiment

-with density profile $\rho_a^{(0)} = c r^2 e^{-r^2/w} +l$ (SM Sec.~5 \cite{supp_al-izzi}).
-In this case, the myosin II minifilament velocity profile, $\vec{v}_m$ is that which balances propulsive forces with density gradients.
-Substituting into (\ref{eq:myosinDensity}), the resulting boundary value problem is again solvable via a shooting method.
-The results are in-line with experimental observations, with an inward flux of myosin II minifilaments giving way to a circular motion around a central foci, at which point the high densities are balanced by high dissociation rates.
+with density profile $\rho_a^{(0)} = c r^2 e^{-r^2/w} +l$ (Appendix \ref{sec:app4}).
+In this case, the velocity profile of the myosin II minifilaments, $\vec{v}_m$ is such that it balances propulsive forces with density gradients.
+Substituting into (\ref{eq:myosinDensity}), the resulting boundary value problem is again solvable by a shooting method.

-As might be expected, this state is unstable at first order in $\epsilon$.
-We can, nevertheless, calculate first order corrections to the actin velocity profile, $\vec{v}_a^{(1)}$.
-In addition to radial corrections, this results in a small circular flow in the same direction as the myosin II minifilaments (a phenomenon also seen in experiments, Fig.~\ref{fig:experimentalSetup}e \& SM Sec.~2 \cite{supp_al-izzi}) that is accompanied by a slight shear-banding.
-The former is consistent with our observations, whilst the latter is either not present, or cannot be observed at the present resolution.
+The zeroth order, quasi-steady state solution is shown in Figs.~\ref{fig:hydrodynamicsFig}e-h.
+Fig.~\ref{fig:hydrodynamicsFig}e shows a minimal intensity projection of the iSCAT data (over $120$s intervals) split with the assumed texture, Eq.~(\ref{eq:vortexTexture}).
+Also shown is the initial actin density, whose peak corresponds to circle at $r=3.4\mu\text{m}$.
+In Fig.~\ref{fig:hydrodynamicsFig}f, we see that, once again, the density of myosin, $\rho_{\text{m}}$, compares well with the iSCAT intensity data for $r>1\mu\text{m}$, although the breakdown within this limit is now much more apparent.
+The myosin density scale is fitted to the data in the same manner as the aster.

+In order to obtain a comparison between the radial and angular components of the steady-state myosin current and the density-weighted flow fields inferred from a PIV analysis, we must further fix the free parameters of our assumed texture, Eq.~(\ref{eq:vortexTexture}).
+By minimizing the $L_2$-norm between the quasi steady state currents and the data, we obtain values $(c,l,b)=(0.5,0.1,0.05)$ , see Appendix \ref{sec:app4}.
+This results in a semi-qualitative fit between our theoretical quasi steady-state solution and the data, Fig.~\ref{fig:hydrodynamicsFig}g.
+In both cases, there is a small radial current flowing into the centre, and a larger circulating current in the angular direction.
+However, there is a more pronounced oscillation in the numerical solution than that observed in the data.
+In the theory, this peaks at exactly the actin ring radius, whereas the data shows a peak closer to the center of the vortex.

+There could be several reasons for the discrepancies between our model and the data.
+The first is that our simple texture(s) may not be representative of the actual actin structure (this is a downside of using iSCAT to visualize the myosin dynamics, as we cannot simultaneously visualize the actin texture).
+In addition, there may be subtlties associated with the bundling of the long actin filaments used in these experiments (the lengths of which are comparable with the radii of curvature of the vortex structures).
+Finally, we are likely seeing artefacts of the finite extent of the myosin-II minifilaments.
+For example, at small scales, a single minifilament may be able to bridge inner sections of the ring-like actin texture.

+Ultimately, this quasi steady state is unstable at first order in the actin velocity, suggesting that the ring structure will eventually decay to other structures.
+We plot the actin flow field for completness in Fig.~\ref{fig:hydrodynamicsFig}g.